d-tatianin/BLogger/README.md

 -   `Flush()` -> Flushes the logger.
 -   `AddSink(BLoggerSinkPtr sink)` -> Adds a sink to the logger.
 Not recommended to use this function directly, use a factory instead.
 -   `StdoutSink::GetGlobalWriteLock()` -> returns the global mutex BLogger uses to write to a global sink.
 Use this mutex if you want to combine using BLogger with raw calls to `std::cout`.
 If you lock the mutex before writing to a global sink your message is guaranteed to be properly printed and be the default color.
+-   `Formatter::CutIfExceeds(size_t size, std::string postfix)` -> Sets the maximum size of a log message.
+If the message exceeeds the set size it will be cut and the postfix will be inserted after.
+The postfix is set to `"..."` by default.
+Size can also be set to `BLOGGER_INFINITE`, which is the default setting.
+-   `Formatter::SetTimestampFormat(std::string new_format)` -> Sets the timestamp format.
+Should be formatted according to the `strftime` specifications.
 ---
 ### There is a total of 6 available logging levels that reside inside the unscoped level_enum inside the level namespace
 -   `trace`